mikemaoche/PingPongJS/README.md

 # PingPongJS

 Welcome to this project !
+Made from scratch

 Let's make a quick introduction on how to setup the project on your desktop: